NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Constitutional AI: Harmlessness from AI Feedback <model-aligner-cai>` CAI, an alignment method developed by Anthropic, enables the incorporation of AI feedback for aligning LLMs.
 This feedback is grounded in a small set of principles (referred to as the ‘Constitution’) that guide the model toward desired behaviors, emphasizing helpfulness, honesty, and harmlessness.

+:ref:`Known Errors and Resolutions <known_errors_and_resolutions>`
+   This section details how to resolve common pitfalls that may arise during the alignment process.